renebarto/baremetal/README.md

 - I prefer my code to be readable.
 Therefore I strive to use clear class, method and variable names, and lay the code out such that it can be easily understood.

 In other words, I'll try to slowly build up a framework, much like Circle, while adding explanation and pointer to information, and do it in a proper C++ way.

+The projects will be set up using CMake, and with that will allow working from within IDE's such as Visual Studio.

 Code will be C++, but will for now not be using any STL classes, as using the STL library implies using the standard C library, which needs to be ported over, much like what Stephan Muehlstrasser did.
 This is not trivial, so will have to wait a bit.
 I hope I'll get around to it eventually, as the being able to use the full power of C++ on a baremetal board is something I'm striving for.